lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 #### Language of Cataloging
 - __Definition:__ The language of the text of the cataloging in the MODS record.

 - __Usage Notes:__ Use the ISO alpha-3 encoding for the language used in cataloging the record.
+Note that this does not pertain to the language of the resource itself.
 Uses a type attribute with value "code" and an authority attribute with value "iso639-2b".

 [Back to Contents](#contents)